aws/sagemaker-python-sdk/src/sagemaker/tensorflow/README.rst

 To run your training job with multiple instances in a distributed fashion you need to set ``train_instance_count`` to a number larger than 1.
 We support two different types of distributed training, parameter server and Horovod.
-The ``distribution`` parameter is used to configure which distributed training strategy to use.
+The ``distributions`` parameter is used to configure which distributed training strategy to use.

 Training with parameter servers
 """""""""""""""""""""""""""""""